Astros hit 3 homers, beat Cards 6-2; Goldschmidt streak ends

 UP NEXT

 Astros: RHP Justin Verlander (13-4, 2.86) will face Cleveland RHP Shane Bieber (10-3, 3.44) in the first of a three-game series in Cleveland on Tuesday.
 Verlander is 3-0 with a 2.00 ERA in his last three starts.
-He has given up four eanred run over 18 innings.
+He has given up four earned runs over 18 innings.

 Cardinals: RHP Adam Wainwright (7-7, 4.63) takes on Chicago Cubs RHP Yu Darvish (3-4, 4.54) in the first of a three-game series in St. Louis on Tuesday.
 The Cardinals are 6-1 in Wainwright’s last seven starts against the Cubs.